privacy-tech-lab/gpc-web-crawler/README.md

 There can be issues running the Crawler on Windows.
 For more information, see [issue #198](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/198).

+### 7.4 urlClassification Truncation

+Before November 2025, all urlClassification data was being truncated at 5000 characters, leading to some sites losing data for that field.
+See [issue #199](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/199).

 ## 8. Other Resources

 ### 8.1 Python Library for GPP String Decoding